 "I'm not good with money.
 You do it."

 I realize money talks are not easy for everyone and that it can be really uncomfortable to bring up.
 That was part of the beauty of this whole exercise.
-You don’t have to feel like a Negative Nancy for bringing up things about marriage that aren’t all butterflies and rainbows.
-They bring it up for you.
+You don't have to feel like a Negative Nancy for bringing up things about marriage that aren't all butterflies and rainbows.
+In premarital counseling, they bring it up for you.

 4. If both have careers, whose job determines where you will live?

 Whoa.
 That's a doozy.
 We tackled this one with less of a definitive answer (think: "my job determines where we'll go") and decided this would be something we would face together and would involve weighing several other factors.

 It felt more like a lesson in teamwork.
 A lot of the premarriage counseling questions had a side benefit to them.
 After this one in particular, we both felt we could conquer something like this together and agreed, at that moment, to do so.

 5. What do you usually fight about and when do you usually fight?

 Somehow I never really saw the pattern until we answered this question, but it was there all along.
 There were some pretty stupid things I was getting mad about, and usually it was when these little things built up over time that the fights happened.

 Just realizing this has helped eliminate issues that could've ended up causing a real strain on our relationship.
 Dumb arguments will always be a thing as long as I am a part of any relationship, but at least now my husband sees them coming and can identify the solution quickly.